orbeon/orbeon-forms-doc/configuration/properties/form-runner.md

 [SINCE Orbeon Forms 2016.2]

-The following property allows you to select where new iterations are added when using the "Add Another" or "+" button.
+The following property allows you to select where new repetitions are added when using the "Add Another" or "+" button.
 Allowed values are `index` (default for the `full` appearance) and `bottom` (default for the `minimal` appearance):

 ```xml
 <property